pharmacome/conso/README.md

 ### classes.tsv

-This file (currently just a list), contains all of the classes to which terms belong.
+This tab-separated values file contains a two columns describing classes of entities in the HBP terminology:

+1. Class
+2. BEL Encodings

 ### terms.tsv